Twisted Standard Model in noncommutative geometry I: the field content: Gauge Transformations

-These transformations of the components of the free $1$-form induce the following transformations of the physical fields defined in \eqref{summary1}-\eqref{summary3}. \begin{proposition} Under a twisted gauge transformation that preserve selfadjointness, the physical fields $a_\mu$ and $w_\mu$ are invariant, $g_\mu$ undergoes an algebraic (i.e. non-differential) transformation
+These transformations of the components of the free $1$-form induce the following transformations of the physical fields defined in \eqref{summary1}-\eqref{summary3}. \begin{proposition} Under a twisted gauge transformation that preserve the selfadjointness of a unimodular free $1$-form, the physical fields $a_\mu$ and $w_\mu$ are invariant, $g_\mu$ undergoes an algebraic (i.e. non-differential) transformation

 and the gauge fields transform as in the Standard Model